-Exercise of Outstanding Options, Warrants and Rights (a) Outstanding Options, Warrants and Rights (b) for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity Compensation Plans Approved by Shareholders 6,099,762 \$10.59 2,023,862 Equity Compensation Plans Not Approved by Shareholders 2,644,462 \$ 17.33 591,612 TOTAL 8,744,224 2,615,474
+Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category (a) (b) (c) Equity Compensation Plans Approved by Shareholders 6,099,762 \$10.59 2,023,862 Equity Compensation Plans Not Approved by Shareholders 2,644,462 \$ 17.33 591,612 TOTAL 8,744,224 2,615,474

-- (1) Calculations to compute the weighted average for options, warrants and rights under the 1997 Annual Incentive Plan and Non-Employee Directors' Stock Plan were based upon an assumed purchase price of \$1.61 per share, which was the fair market value based on the mean between the high and low sale price of our common stock on the New York Stock Exchange on March 21, 2003, and for the 1997 Non-Qualified Employee Stock Purchase Plan were based upon an assumed purchase price of \$1.37 per share, which is 85% of the fair market value on March 21, 2003.
-See "Summaries of Plans Not Approved by Our Shareholders" below for a description of the Non-Employee Directors' Stock Plan and the 1997 Non-Qualified Employee Stock Purchase Plan. - (2) The 1997 Annual Incentive Plan has 1,500,000 shares remaining available for future issuance, but MasTec has never issued any shares under the plan and has no current plans to do so.
+(1) Calculations to compute the weighted average for options, warrants and rights under the 1997 Annual Incentive Plan and Non-Employee Directors' Stock Plan were based upon an assumed purchase price of \$1.61 per share, which was the fair market value based on the mean between the high and low sale price of our common stock on the New York Stock Exchange on March 21, 2003, and for the 1997 Non-Qualified Employee Stock Purchase Plan were based upon an assumed purchase price of \$1.37 per share, which is 85% of the fair market value on March 21, 2003.
+See "Summaries of Plans Not Approved by Our Shareholders" below for a description of the Non-Employee Directors' Stock Plan and the 1997 Non-Qualified Employee Stock Plan.

+(2) The 1997 Annual Incentive Plan has 1,500,000 shares remaining available for future issuance, but MasTec has never issued any shares under the plan and has no current plans to do so.